 You'll run the prediction on this image.

-- Click the Analysis tab and browse to Tools.
+- Click the Analysis tab and click Tools.

-- On the Parameters tab, set the variables as follows:
+- On the Parameters tab, set the parameters as follows:

 - Input Raster—Choose an input image from the drop-down menu or from a folder location.

-- Input Features (optional)—Select the feature layer if you want to limit the processing to specific regions in your raster identified by your feature class.
+- Input Features (optional)—Select the feature layer if you want to limit the processing to specific regions in the raster identified by the feature class.

 - Output Classified Objects Feature Class—Set the output feature layer that will contain the classification labels.